mila-iqia/paperoni/README.md

 * `b` to print out a BibTeX entry for the paper (see also `paperoni bibtex`)
 * `p` to save the PDF in the current directory, if a PDF is available (and doesn't require authentication or captchas)

+## Generate BibTeX

+With `paperoni bibtex` you can generate bibtex entries from a search or a collection.
+Each entry will have a reference name generated from the first author, year, longest word in the title and a small hash number.

+## Generate HTML

+With `paperoni html` you can generate HTML from a search or a collection.

+* Use `--template my-template.html` to use the specified file as a template.
+The publications will be inserted in the element with id `paperoni-papers`, e.g. `<div id="paperoni-papers">PAPERS GO HERE</div>`.
+You can also specify a different id using the following syntax: `--template my-template.html#mypapers`.
+* Use `--template none` if you don't want to use a template at all an only want the raw HTML.
+* Use `--inject file.html` to insert the papers into the elemnet with id `paperoni-papers` *directly* into `file.html`. **This will modify the file.** Any previous contents of that div will be erased.
+For safety, `paperoni` will create a backup file, with a `.bk` extension, unless you pass `--no-backup`.

+`paperoni html` includes *the full search interface*.
+You don't need to pass a collection if you want to search directly on the web.

+If you have a researchers file, you can pass it with `-r` and paperoni can generate bio links for any researchers in the set.

+You can see all the options with `paperoni html -h`.

 ## Collections